 Select the source code for the Static Site on GitHub.
 If connecting for the first time, you will see an empty repository list and will need to click the link labeled Configure your GitHub permissions, then refresh this page.

-Next, give the Static Site a name and select which branch of the source repo you’d like to use as the source of the Static Site.
+Next, select which branch of the source repo you’d like to use as the source of the Static Site.
 Click Next.

 App Platform will inspect the code and select an appropriate runtime environment (such as Node, Ruby, etc).
 If you need to override this, you can see if there is a better options in the drop-down labeled Type as well.
 If nothing suitable appears there, upload a Dockerfile to your branch and restart the app creation process.